 The role of a Data Analyst was hardly ever heard of five years ago.
 With the explosion of Big Data and Data Analytics, the demand for them has never been higher.
-The world wide shortage of Data Analyst makes it a challenge to find the right one?
+The worldwide shortage of Data Analysts makes it a challenge to find the right one?
 Here’s our take on the 5 key skills to look for when hiring a Data Analyst.

 A good data analyst isn’t necessarily a good mathematician, data cruncher or programmer.
 A great data analyst can interrogate data, explore, analyse and hypotheses, extract valuable insights and effectively communicate these findings to the C-Suite.